Getting the Most Out of a Vatican Museum Visit

 • The guides are extremely knowledgeable and that’s really what makes Context stand out.
 It allows you to really delve into a subject.

-• Context provided a pre-reading guide which was useful to sort of orient yourself before showing up at the Vatican.
-The overall quality of the information on the tour was top notch.
+• Context provided a pre-reading guide, which was useful for orienting yourself before arriving at the Vatican.
+The overall quality of the information on the tour was top-notch.

-• You just follow your guide through the very crowed Vatican museum and don’t have to wonder where to go next or how to get around!
+• You just follow your guide through the very crowded Vatican museum and don’t have to wonder where to go next or how to get around!

 • Skip the lines with reserved entry tickets to the Vatican Museum.